SciML/Catalyst.jl/docs/src/model_creation/example/programmatic_generative_linear_pathway.md

 end
 nothing # hide
 ```
-Next, we prepares an ODE for each model (scaling the initial concentration of $X_0$ and the value of $\tau$ appropriately for each model).
+Next, we prepare an ODE for each model (scaling the initial concentration of $X_0$ and the value of $\tau$ appropriately for each model).
 ```@example programmatic_generative_linear_pathway_dsl
 using OrdinaryDiffEq, Plots
 u0_n3 = [:X0 => 3*1.0, :X1 => 0.0, :X2 => 0.0, :X3 => 0.0]